Beethoven's 2nd (film)

 Beethoven's 2nd is a 1993 American family comedy film.
-Directed by Rod Daniel and written by Len Blum, it is the sequel to the 1992 film Beethoven, second installment in the Beethoven film series and the last to be released theatrically.
-Charles Grodin, Bonnie Hunt, Nicholle Tom, Christopher Castile and Sarah Rose Karr reprised their roles with Debi Mazar and Chris Penn joining the cast.
+Directed by Rod Daniel and written by Len Blum, it is the sequel to the 1991 film Beethoven, the second installment in the Beethoven film series, and the last to be released theatrically.
+Charles Grodin, Bonnie Hunt, Nicholle Tom, Christopher Castile, and Sarah Rose Karr reprised their roles with Debi Mazar and Chris Penn joining the cast.
 Initially, no sequel was planned, but it was produced after the unexpected financial success of the previous film.
+Beethoven's 2nd was released by Universal Pictures on December 17, 1993.
+The film received negative reviews from critics but was a commercial success, grossing $118.2 million worldwide against a $15 million budget.

 Plot

-In the Newton family home, George, Alice, Ryce, Ted, Emily and Beethoven are all well-adjusted to living together.
+In the Newton family home, George, Alice, Ryce, Ted, Emily, and Beethoven are all well-adjusted to living together.
 One day, Beethoven sneaks out and meets a female St. Bernard, Missy, and her owner, Brillo.
-Brillo's disrespectful future ex-wife, Regina, arrives, takes Missy away, and threatens to keep her unless Brillo agrees to a $50,000 alimony settlement when the divorce is finalized.
+However, Brillo's hateful soon-to-be ex-wife, Regina, arrives with her new boyfriend, Floyd, to take Missy away and threatens to keep her unless Brillo agrees to a $50,000 alimony settlement when the divorce is finalized.

-Beethoven helps Missy to escape from Regina's apartment, and the two dogs fall in love.
+Beethoven helps Missy to escape from Regina and Floyd's apartment, and the two dogs fall in love.
 Meanwhile, Ryce develops strong romantic feelings for her classmate, Taylor Devereaux, after he kisses her.
-Over two months later, Ted and Emily become aware of Beethoven constantly sneaking out of the house and follow him.
-They discover he is bringing food to Missy, who has had four puppies in the basement of Regina's apartment building.
-The building's janitor also finds the dogs and informs Regina, who then reclaims Missy and plans to kill or abandon the puppies, but the janitor tells her that purebred puppies are worth a lot of money and that she should sell them.
+A few months later, Ted and Emily become aware of Beethoven constantly sneaking out of the house and follow him, where they discover that he and Missy had four puppies in the basement of Regina and Floyd's apartment building.
+The building's janitor, Gus, also finds the dogs and informs Regina and Floyd.
+Regina then reclaims Missy and plans to drown the puppies, but Gus tells Regina that purebred puppies are worth big money and that she should sell them.

-Having overheard Regina's first plan to dispose of the puppies, Ted and Emily trick Regina, sneaking the puppies out of her building and into their own basement.
-Ryce helps her siblings to care for the puppies and keep the secret from their father George, but he eventually discovers the puppies.
-After an argument, he is reluctantly persuaded to keep the pups until they mature.
+After hearing Regina's plan to drown the puppies, Ted and Emily sneak the puppies out of her building and into their own basement.
+Ryce, Ted, and Emily take it upon themselves to feed and care for the puppies while hiding them from George.
+However, when he eventually discovers the puppies, George reluctantly agrees to keep them until they mature.
+The kids then name the puppies Dolly, Tchaikovsky, Chubby, and Mo.